-Monitoring progress and reporting annually to donors and partners and ensuring that e-commerce-related interventions are included in the OECD creditor reporting system as well as visibility to United Nations Resident Coordinators through their decision-support systems.
+Monitoring progress and reporting annually to donors and partners and ensuring that e-commerce related interventions are included in the OECD creditor reporting system (CRS) as well as visibility to United Nations Resident Coordinators through their decision-support systems.

-The initiative will be governed by a board comprising relevant donors and international organizations, selected developing countries and representatives of the private sector appointed by a private sector advisory council (see below).
+The initiative will be governed by a board comprising relevant donors and international organizations, selected developing countries as well as representatives of the private sector appointed by the Private Sector Advisory Council (see below).
 The initiative is open to all stakeholders interested in the advancement of e-commerce in developing countries.

 Development partners to Aid for eTrade will also meet annually with countries and private sector stakeholders to take stock of and assess their individual and joint work, share ideas on solutions and mechanisms to fuel e-commerce.
-The annual UNCTAD E-Commerce Week, the annual World Summit on the Information Society Forum (both held in Geneva) and the World Trade Organization (WTO) Global Review of Aid for Trade are possible platforms.
+UNCTAD's annual E-Commerce Week, the annual WSIS Forum (both held in Geneva) and the WTO's Global Review of Aid for Trade represent possible platforms in this context.